Anudeep2405/22MEB0B31/README.md

 # PiePay Backend Assignment

 ## Project Overview
-This project is a backend API for ingesting and processing e-commerce offers, specifically from Flipkart, and calculating the highest discount available to a user based on payment instruments and offer terms.
+This project is a backend API for ingesting and processing e-commerce offers, specifically from Flipkart, and calculating the highest discount available to a user based on amount,payment instruments and bank name.
 It uses Node.js, Express.js, TypeScript, and MongoDB (via Mongoose).

 ## Setup Instructions
 1. **Clone the repository:**